-Capturing Belief is funded by a generous grant from the David Gilkey Foundation and individual donors.
+Capturing Belief is funded by a generous grant from the David P. Gilkey Foundation, individual donors and support from ProCam and Photo Mechanic by Camera Bits.
 Special thank you to Alyda and Richard Gilkey for their support and belief that photography can be used as a strong educational element in nurturing youth.
 Thank you Claudine Kent for seeing the potential as the program was in it's early stages.

 A few words from David Gilkey’s mother:

 “David was not a big talker, but he discovered that the camera provided a way for him to express himself through his photographs.
 He had ADHD and was often bored and in trouble as a youth.
 Capturing Belief is the kind of program that gives others like David the opportunity to learn how to express themselves through the camera’s eye.
 I’m sure he would have wanted to encourage its mission.